Tejaswini-Gsl/neural-networks/ICP-6/README.md

  output_dim- 20 neurons
- activation='relu'-  Rectified Linear Unit (ReLU), an activation function used in neural networks activation='sigmoid'- Sigmoid Activation Function is generally used when we have binary classification problem or regression where the output is 0 or 1
+ activation='relu'-  Rectified Linear Unit (ReLU), an activation function used in neural networks activation='sigmoid'- Sigmoid Activation Function is generally used when we have binary classification problem or regression where the output is 0 or 1 activation= 'tanh'- Hyperbolic tangent as an activation function  [input values between -1 and 1]
 5. model.compile(loss='binary_crossentropy', optimizer='adam', metrics=['acc']) - Compiles
 binary cross entropy loss-  as it is suitable for classification tasks.
 Adam optimizer -  commonly used because it adaptively adjusts the learning rate during training.